How Palliative Care Social Workers Support Patients With Terminal Illnesses

 • Psychotherapy.
 Patients experiencing extreme pain require sophisticated mental and emotional tools for dealing with trauma.
 Palliative care social workers with an understanding of psychotherapy are able to guide clients toward resources and other professionals who can help.

 • Palliative care philosophy.
 A holistic approach is at the core of palliative care.
-Therefore, palliative care social workers must competently respond to the spiritual, emotional, social, physical and cultural needs of patients to address their suffering.
+Therefore, palliative care social workers must competently respond to the spiritual, emotional, social, physical and cultural needs of their patients to address their suffering.

 • Advocacy.
 The unique position of palliative care social workers gives them access to information about patients that other care providers might not have.
 As a result, they must use this information to skillfully advocate on behalf of their patients.
 This can ensure patients are treated with sensitivity, culturally and otherwise.

 • Crisis intervention.
 Treating a disease can follow a routine course, but different crises may arise.
-When they do, palliative care social workers must provide patients and their families with the tools to manage crises both during and after the event.
+When they do, palliative care social workers must provide patients and their families with the tools to manage them both during and after the event.

 Cultural Competency

-Palliative care social workers serve patients from diverse cultural backgrounds.
-Therefore, they must cultivate cultural competency to provide effective palliative care.
-Taking into consideration the values, perspectives, languages and concerns of patients can avoid misunderstandings and improve the overall care delivered.
-Understanding such factors as cultural beliefs and attitudes toward death can prove critical when building trust between patients and care providers.
+Understanding such factors as patients’ cultural beliefs and attitudes toward death can prove critical when building trust between patients and care providers.
 It may also greatly influence the decisions patients and their families make regarding pain management and other end-of-life choices.